 The website is extremely well-designed, informative, and professional and the company has a strong social media presence.
 They also have a company blog that gets updated regularly.
 All of these things make me feel good about this company.

 I have additionally been doing some reading some over at Work Place Like Home (which is where I first learned about Zirtual), and from what I can tell, they are fairly selective when it comes to who they hire.

 If you’re hired, you’ll be performing tasks for Zirtual’s clients.
 These tasks typically fall into three main categories which include research, reservations, and scheduling.
 Their clients are mostly busy professionals who are in need of more free time, and as a “zirtual” assistant, you can provide that for them.
 It appears to me that you are essentially kind of a cross between a virtual and personal assistant/concierge for the company’s clients.

 I always like to find information on pay when I can, but with this particular opportunity the amount is not listed on the website.
-I did find another website with a little bit of information listing pay at $15 per hour, but I cannot confirm this is accurate.
+I did find another website with a little bit of information listing pay between $12 and $15 per hour, but I cannot confirm this is accurate.

 Zirtual has a long list of required skills for potential assistants.
 They expect:

 - Prompt responses to clients’ questions and requests

 - Solid phone access; landline or dependable cell phone

 - Availability during working hours to respond to and engage with your clients